msettimi13/ConflictPractice/README.md

 Not a lot -- you'll need git installed locally, as well as a preprocessor like [SASS](https://sass-lang.com/) for CSS compilation.
 A good code editor helps too!

 Built with:
-HTML
+1. HTML
-CSS
+2. CSS
-JavaScript
+3. JavaScript

 ## Installation, etc.
+				cd
-CD to the location of your choice, and then git clone.
+ to the location of your choice, and then
+				git clone
 Hack away!

 ## License
 MIT

 ## Authors
-TVR - front-end dev
+1. TVR - front-end dev
-JB - web designer
+2. JB - web designer
-JO - graphic designer
+3. JO - graphic designer
-JB - 3D / motion
+4. JB - 3D / motion
-RH - photography
+5. RH - photography